Top 5 Lower Body Strength Exercises for Athletes

 As athletes physically get muscular, stronger, and faster, functional strength training becomes a must to compete, and to avert getting hurt.

-In sports, particularly for movement, it is important to have lower body power and strength to avoid injuries.
+In sports, particularly for movement, it is important to have a lower body workout power and strength to avoid injuries.
 Pushing on the ground as an ability of the lower body can be facilitated and thus results in duty-point speed, agility, and vertical jump among other things.
 A strong lower body also enhances an athlete’s performance and reduces vulnerability to injury.

-Key Benefits of Lower Body Exercises
+Benefits of Lower Body Strength Exercises

 1. Improved Athletic Performance